mainmatter/ember-simple-auth/README.md

 The route to transition to if the session is not authenticated can also be [configured](#configuration) to be another one than `login`.

+This mixin defines a method called `triggerAuthentication` that handles the routing to the configured authentication route.
+This method can be overridden if there is some custom behavior you desire.

 To prevent a route from being accessed when the session is authenticated (which makes sense for login and registration routes for example), mix the [`UnauthenticatedRouteMixin`](http://ember-simple-auth.com/api/classes/UnauthenticatedRouteMixin.html)